The explicit Laplace transform for the Wishart process: Conclusions

 \section{Conclusions}

 In this paper we derived a new explicit formula for the joint Laplace transform of the Wishart process and its time integral based on the original approach of \cite{article_Bru}.
 Our methodology leads to a truly explicit formula that does not involve any additional integration (like the highly time consuming variation of constants method) or blocks of matrix exponentials (like the linearization method) at the price of a simple condition on the parameters.
-We showed some examples of applications in the context of multifactor and multi-variate stochastic volatility. \\
+We showed some examples of applications in the context of multifactor and multivariate stochastic volatility.
+Moreover, we provided an explicit solution to the algebraic Riccati ODE that appears in linear-quadratic control theory and for which only numerical schemes are available.
+We also recall a recent application of our result by \cite{BauerleLi2013} in the portfolio optimization setting of \cite{article_DaFonseca3}. \\

-In the Appendix B we consider a generalization of our formula where the Gindikin parameter $\alpha$ has a generic matrix form (see \cite{article_Cuchiero}).
-As a further extension we would like to point out that our formula may also be employed for the computation of the Laplace transform of a class of jump-diffusion models in $S_d^+$ with constant jump coefficients, using the terminology of \cite{article_Cuchiero}.
-The resulting formulae for this class are available upon request.